Summer Blooms in the Kogelberg: Walking the Palmiet River Trail

-Tucked away 6km off the R44 between Bettys Bay and Kleinmond, the Kogelberg Nature Reserve is one of the hidden gems of Overberg region.
-Considered the heart of the Cape Floristic Region, it is renowned for being home to the highest fynbos plant diversity in the region.
+Tucked away 6km off the R44 between Betty’s Bay and Kleinmond, the Kogelberg Nature Reserve is one of the hidden gems of the Overberg region.
+Considered the heart of the Cape floristic region, it is renowned for being home to the highest fynbos plant diversity in the region.

-This stunning 18 000 ha mountain wilderness is afforded the highest level of protection.
-It forms part of the Kogelberg Biosphere Reserve which was founded in 1999 and one of the world’s first biosphere reserves.
-More than 1 800 species of vascular plants are found here in the reserve’s Kogelberg Sandstone Fynbos.
+This stunning 18 000ha mountain wilderness has the highest level of protection.
+It forms part of the Kogelberg Biosphere Reserve, founded in 1999 and one of the world’s first biosphere reserves.
+More than 1 800 species of plants are found here in the reserve’s Kogelberg sandstone fynbos.
 Shy Cape leopards roam these mountains, black eagles soar and Cape clawless otters are found in the rivers and streams.

-But yet just 1.5 hour’s drive from Cape Town, this spectacular mountain reserve is surprisingly accessible to visitors.
-The longer Perdeberg and Kogelberg trails cater to more energetic hikers but the Kogelberg Nature Reserve also offers a far more gentle but no less rewarding option of the Palmiet River Trail.
-This gently undulating trail starts at the reserve office at Oudebosch and follows the river bank for 7 km along the valley floor, offering spectacular mountain views, summer swimming spots aplenty and a wonderful opportunity to get up close and personal with the Kogelberg’s extraordinary sandstone fynbos flora.
+But yet just a 1.5-hour drive from Cape Town, this spectacular mountain reserve is surprisingly accessible to visitors.
+More energetic hikers enjoy the longer Perdeberg and Kogelberg trails but the Kogelberg Nature Reserve also offers a far more gentle but no less rewarding option of the Palmiet River Trail.
+This gently undulating trail starts at the reserve office at Oudebosch and follows the river bank for 7km along the valley floor, offering spectacular mountain views, summer swimming spots aplenty and a wonderful opportunity to get up close and personal with the Kogelberg’s extraordinary sandstone fynbos flora.

 Top: Tritoniopsis parviflora.
 Above: Thereianthus bracteolatus.